 Note - Make sure that the black collet is installed into the ¼” opening on the Adapt-A-Valve™.
 Don’t forget to install the white compression washer with the ⅜” configuration.
 Brass adapter does not need to be tightened with a wrench, only finger tight.

-After completing the successful installation of your Faucet and Adapt-A-Valve™ you are prepared to finish the remainder of the installation for your Watts Premier UF-3 Filtration System.
+After completing the successful installation of your Top-Mount Twist Faucet, Adapt-A-Valve™ and Drain Saddle you are prepared to finish the remainder of the installation for your Premier UF-3 Filtration System.
 Follow these steps to complete the installation and get your New Filtration System up and running.

-Step #1 - Locate the ¼” GREEN Tube in the parts bag.
+Step 2 - Locate the ¼” Green tube in the parts bag.
 Insert the open end of the tube with the 90° bend into the open ¼” quick connect fitting located behind the Sediment Filter.
 Make sure the tube is pushed in all the way to the tube stop.

-Step #2 - Take the other end of the ¼” GREEN Tube and insert the open end of the tube with the 90° bend into the open ¼” quick connect fitting on the Adapt-A-Valve™.
+Step 3 - Take the other end of the ¼” Green tube and insert the open end of the tube with the 90° bend into the open ¼” quick connect fitting on the Adapt-A-Valve™.
 Make sure the tube is pushed in all the way to the tube stop.

 Caution - Turn on water supply at angle stop and open the Adapt-a-Valve.
 Turn faucet handle to the open position to start the flow of water through the unit.
 Run 3 gallons of water through the unit in order to flush out the normal black carbon fines (it will “sputter” until the air is purged out) from the unit.
 Initially, the water may appear cloudy which is due to tiny air bubbles and it will clear up shortly.
 Close the faucet when finished.